PGPKeyManager Class

 Remarks

-The class fires this event to let the application know about some event, occurrence, or milestone in the component.
+The class fires this event to let the application know about some event, occurrence, or milestone in the class.
 For example, it may fire to report completion of the document processing.
 The list of events being reported is not fixed, and may be flexibly extended over time.

 SecureBlackboxStream Type